 What do you say when you’re asked in an interview, “tell me about yourself?”
 Do you spout out key dates and institutions from your past?
+Do you robotically recite your resume?
 If you do, you’re not alone.

 Here’s why that’s not the best approach

 If you think about it for a minute you’ll realise the interviewer already has that list from your application.
 So why would they want you to simply repeat it?

 Tell me about yourself is a common interview question.
 It’s a good icebreaker, it eases you into the interview and can provide valuable insights to the interviewer about your strengths, your likes, your dislikes and what you’re like as a person.
 When you list through your educational or work history that’s not giving the interviewer the insight they are looking for.

 What not to do when answering: Tell me about yourself

 Tell the interviewer your life history, from the date you were born, all the educational institutions you studied at throughout your life, and your entire work history.

 So then how do you approach the question?
 What are they looking for?